kza42/game-hacking/README.md

-# Trainers
+# Game hacking
- Trainers for games
+ Trainers and other stuff for games